zieglerjef/zieglerjef.github.io/index.md

 	<div class="row-fluid">
 		<div class="span5">

 Currently I’m a PhD candidate in Political Science at Washington University in St. Louis.
+I study comparative politics, political economy, as well as religion and politics.

-My research broadly relates to the legitimacy, responsiveness, and political efforts of international non-governmental organizations, including the Catholic Church. <br/><br/>
+My dissertation relates to the legitimacy, responsiveness, and political efforts of international non-governmental organizations, specifically focusing on the Catholic Church. <br/><br/>

 This site includes data, research, and other resources (mainly R examples).<br/><br/>